-- 1. Fabric-wide - On all leaf, border leaf, and border gateway leaf switches in the fabric, at once. - On all spine, super spine, border spine, border super spine, border gateway spine and border switches, at once. - 2.
+- 1. Fabric-wide: - On all leaf, border leaf, and border gateway leaf switches in the fabric, at once. - On all spine, super spine, border spine, border super spine, border gateway spine and border switches, at once. - 2.
 On a specific switch at the global level. - 3.
-On a specific switch on a per Network or per VRF level.
+On a specific switch on a per Network or per VRF level. - 4.
+On a specific interface on a switch.

 Leaf switches are identified by the roles Leaf, Border, and Border Gateway.
-The spine switches are identified by the roles Spine, Border Spine, Border Gateway Spine, Super Spine, Border Spine, and Border Gateway Super Spine.
+The spine switches are identified by the roles Spine, Border Spine, Border Gateway Spine, Super Spine, Border Super Spine, and Border Gateway Super Spine.

-You can deploy freeform CLIs when you create a fabric or when a fabric is already created.
+Note You can deploy freeform CLIs when you create a fabric or when a fabric is already created.
 The following examples are for an existing fabric.
 However, you can use this as a reference for a new fabric.